The Supreme Court is weighing a Trump-era ban on bump stocks for guns. Here's what to know.

 A bump stock is an attachment that replaces a semi-automatic rifle's standard stock, the rear portion of the gun that rests on the shooter's shoulder.
 It allows the rest of the gun to move back and forth while the stock stays in place, and includes a finger rest that keeps the trigger finger still.
 When the gun is fired and the shooter applies forward pressure on the barrel, the rifle recoils back into the stock and bounces forward again, "bumping" the trigger into the finger and firing another round.
 The device allows the shooter to fire far more rapidly than is possible with a standard stock.

-Though it has attracted input from a slew of organizations on both sides of the gun rights debate, the case set to be argued before the Supreme Court, known as Garland v.
+Though it has attracted input from a slew of organizations on both sides of the gun rights debate, the case before the Supreme Court, known as Garland v.
 Cargill, is not about the Second Amendment.
 Rather, at its heart lies a question of statutory interpretation, namely whether the Bureau of Alcohol, Tobacco, Firearms and Explosives had the authority to outlaw bump stocks.

 "It's really just about who decides, and it really needs to be Congress that decides, not the ATF that decides," said Mark Chenoweth, president and chief legal officer of the New Civil Liberties Alliance, which is behind the challenge to the Trump-era ban.
 The power to write criminal laws is "Congress' alone," Chenoweth said.